molt-bot/openclaw-trading-assistant/README.md

 ### Security

-Clawdbot treats inbound Direct Messages (DMs) as **untrusted**.
+moltbot treats inbound Direct Messages (DMs) as **untrusted**.
 By default, unknown senders receive a pairing code and cannot interact with the bot until you explicitly approve them via the console.